Hendrix-CS/csci235/modules/nodes1.md

 * How often do you think `timer_callback()` is called?
 <!-- Exploration: Python TwistStamped -->
 * What do you think will happen on each call to `timer_callback()`?
-* Run the program.
+* Run the program by typing `python3 pub_motor.py robot_name`.
+(Be sure to
+  employ your robot's specific name in place of `robot_name`.)
 What did it do?
 Did it meet your expectations?
 <!-- Concept invention: direction of rotation from a TwistStamped -->
 * Replace `t.twist.angular.z = 1.0` with `t.twist.angular.z = -1.0`.
   * What do you expect will happen when it runs?